tabebill/aws-cdk-serverless-data-pipeline/README.md

 A serverless data pipeline in AWS using the AWS Cloud Development Kit (CDK).
 Easily provision and orchestrate AWS services to build scalable, reliable, and cost-effective data pipelines for your applications.

+This event-driven data pipeline is architected to trigger a lambda function using DynamoDB Streams, upon reception of an INSERT event in a DynamoDB table with streams enabled.
+The lambda function then creates an S3 bucket  with a csv file which appends any additional data inputed in the DynamoDB table.

 ## Table of Contents
 - [Installation](#installation)
 - [Prerequisites](#prerequisites)